seespace/inair-documentation/2-api-guides/3-user-interface/2-using-collection-view/2-using-the-listview/3-programatically-way.md

+## Programmatically way

 This section will help you to create an `UIListView` with custom list items without XML Layout.
-Notice that : not all the views in this guide are programmatically created, but the `UIListView`, as we're talking about `UIListView`.
+Notice that not all the views in this guide are programmatically created, but the `UIListView`, as we're talking about `UIListView`.
 And sure, you can programmatically create all those views.

 Let's start from our recent `UIListView` demo app.